 There is also a scam that is sometimes part of the online banking scam mentioned above that involves using students that are looking for employment.
 The scam either uses funds from the online banking scam deposited into the student’s account or from fraudulent checks mailed by the scammers to the students who then are tricked into wiring money to the scammers because they are told it is part of their job duties.

 Do not click on or respond to any message that asks for credentials or personal information.
 ISU will never ask for individual login, password or other personal information via email.

-People who have responded to an email or are made aware of scams involving student employment should immediately contact the OIT Technology Support Center at 812-237-2910 or IT-Help@indstate.edu.
+People who have responded to an email or are made aware of scams involving student employment should immediately contact the OIT Technology Assistance Group at 812-237-2910 or IT-Help@indstate.edu.

 Phone Phishing Campaign Hits Campus

 Please beware of individuals who call claiming to be from Microsoft, Google, Apache, or another major technology company.
-The caller may claim to be from a tech support unit, a security unit, a Technology Support Center, a service center, a research and development team, or some other such unit.
+The caller may claim to be from a tech support unit, a security unit, a Technology Assistance Group, a service center, a research and development team, or some other such unit.
 The chances are extraordinarily high that the caller is attempting to:

 - Trick you into installing malicious software that could capture sensitive data, such as online banking user names and passwords.
 They might also then charge you to remove this software.

 - Take control of your computer remotely and adjust settings to leave your computer vulnerable.

 - Request credit card information so they can bill you for phony services.